 – Think about how to respond if you wind up being introduced to an important collector.
 That happened to me at my show, and I was caught off-guard and had nothing.
 A missed opportunity.
 Everyone told me afterward that I should have told him that I hadn’t been painting very long.
 Too late.

 – Be respectful of the gallery and accessible.
 Respond quickly if they have questions.
 Yes, they take a decent commission, but most of them work hard for you.
 My show was by a nonprofit organization.
-If that’s the case, in particular, help them out however you can … marketing, hanging stuff, arranging the room, etc. If I’m coming there for a session, I come early and hang out in the room.
+If that’s the case, in particular, help them out however you can … marketing, hanging stuff, arranging the room, etc. If I’m coming there for an activity or event, I come early and hang out in the room.
 I’m chatty by nature; it helped me sell some work.
 Many buyers want to get to know you and your story.
 There’s a difference between friendly and pushy, though.

 – If you wind up hanging your own show, it can be a good thing.
 Roll up your sleeves and do whatever it takes.
 Beer will seem like a good idea at the time, but, trust me, it will slow the process down, ha!